maize-genetics/phg_v2/README.md

 * Rare allele discovery with short reads is based on the above path, involving short read alignment to the inferred haplotype path genome and the GATK haplotype caller.

 # PHG terminology
-    Reference genome - the genome assembly used for initial alignment and base coordinates Reference range - a genomic interval used to divide a reference genome, generally either a gene or intergenic region.
-Generally, we choose the boundaries to be conserved so they produce comparable haplotypes.
+    Reference genome - the genome used for initial alignment and base coordinates Reference range - a segment of the reference genome Haplotype - the sequence of part of an individual chromosome.
-    Ancestral Gamete - a fully phased chromsome (generally from an assembly) used to identify haplotype Haplotype - the unique sequence from an ancestral gamete that is orthologous (allelic) a reference range.
+    Founder Paths -
+    Path - the phased set of haplotypes that represent a chromosome (phased haplotype scaffold in BEAGLE) Composite Reference Haplotypes

 # Example usage
 To populate that database